-a.
-RPD employees shall not ask about or investigate immigration status of crime victims/witnesses, except as allowed in subsections (b) and (c) below.
-Federal law does not require law enforcement officers to ask about the immigration status of crime victims/witnesses.

-b.
-To effectively serve immigrant communities and to ensure trust and cooperation of all victims/witnesses, RPD employees will not ask about, or investigate, immigration status of crime victims/witnesses unless information regarding immigration status is an essential element of the crime (such as human trafficking).

-c.
-If a victim/witness is also a suspect, Richmond Police Department employees should follow the provisions in Section VII related to stops, detention and arrest and Section VIII (a) related to ongoing criminal investigations.
+- A. Richmond Police Department members shall not ask about or investigate immigration status of crime victims/witnesses, except as allowed in subsections (b) and (c) below.
+Federal law does not require law enforcement officers to ask about the immigration status of crime victims/witnesses. - B. To effectively serve immigrant communities and to ensure trust and cooperation of all victims/witnesses, Richmond Police Department members will not ask about, or investigate, immigration status of crime victims/witnesses unless information regarding immigration status is an essential element of the crime (such as human trafficking). - C. If a victim/witness is also a suspect, Richmond Police Department members should follow the provisions in Section VII related to stops, detention and arrest and Section VIII (a) related to ongoing criminal investigations.

-d.
-RPD employees will ensure that individual immigrants and immigrant communities understand that full victim services are available to documented and undocumented victims/witnesses.
-RPD employees should communicate that they are there to provide assistance and to ensure safety, and not to deport victims/witnesses.
-In considering whether to contact federal authorities Richmond Police Department employees shall not share information about crime victims/witnesses with federal immigration authorities, unless it is with the individual's consent or immigration status is an essential element of the crime (such as human trafficking).

-e.
-RPD employees may, in appropriate situations, advise an individual that if they are undocumented they may be eligible for a temporary visa.
+- D. Richmond Police Department members will ensure that individual immigrants and immigrant communities understand that full victim services are available to documented and undocumented victims/witnesses.
+Richmond Police Department members should communicate that they are there to provide assistance and to ensure safety, and not to deport victims/witnesses.
+Richmond Police Department employees shall not share information about crime victims/witnesses with federal immigration authorities, unless it is with the individual's consent or immigration status is an essential element of the crime (such as human trafficking). - E. Richmond Police Department members may, in appropriate situations, advise an individual that if they are undocumented they may be eligible for a temporary visa.